RichiH/vcsh/README.md

 ### config.d

 $XDG\_CONFIG\_HOME/mr/available.d contains *all available* repositories.
-Only files/links present in mr/config.d, however, will be used by mr. That means that in this example, only the zsh, gitconfigs, tmux and vim repositories will be checked out.
+Only files/links present in mr/config.d, however, will be used by myrepos.
+That means that in this example, only the zsh, gitconfigs, tmux and vim repositories will be checked out.
 A simple `mr update` run in $HOME will clone or update those four repositories listed in config.d.